spirit-labs/tektite/site/docs/http_api.md

 * Tektite type `timestamp`: will convert from a JSON `number` that represents number of milliseconds from Unix Epoch.
 * For a `null` Tektite argument value, a JSON `null` should be passed as the argument.

-## Registering / unregistering WASM modules
+## Registering and unregistering WASM modules

 You use the HTTP API to register / unregister WASM modules: